 “If I knew I was going to live this long,” he added with an ironic smile, “I would have taken better care of myself,” Ray said.

-Why Do People Abuse Drugs?
+The Main Reason Why People Abuse Drugs